 PSY-P 391 Psychology of Gender and Ethnicity (3 cr.)

 Variable scheduling.
 P: P103.
-R: completion of 26 credit hours.
+R: Sophomore status.
 Basic psychological concepts and research from the perspectives of gender and ethnicity, focusing on both the similarities and differences across gender and ethnic groups.
 Explores the impact of social and political forces on psychological development and adjustment.
 Contemporary theory on ethnicity, gender, and class will also be examined.

 PSY-P 459 History and Systems of Psychology (3 cr.)

 Fall, Spring.
 P: P103.
 R: completion of 12 credit hours of psychology.
 This course is intended to be taken in the last semester before a psychology major's graduation date.
 Historical background and critical evaluation of major theoretical systems of modern psychology: structuralism, functionalism, associationism, behaviorism, Gestalt psychology, and psychoanalysis.
 Methodological problems of theory construction and system-making.
 Emphasizes integration of recent trends.

 PSY-P 493 Supervised Research I (1-3 cr.)

 Variable scheduling.
 P: consent of instructor.
 Active participation in research.
 An independent experiment of modest magnitude; participation in ongoing research in a single laboratory.
 Students who enroll in P493 will be expected to enroll in P494.